kartun83/myBipTools/README.md

 `'./font_convert.py' -ttf thin.ttf --foreground=white -bg=bip_none -sz 25 -d delimeter -sd -p prefix`

-Generate images only from file *delimeter*, without generating dights, prefixing generated filenames with text 'prefix', for example 'prefixJan', if file *delimeter* contains only single line with text 'Jan'
+Generate images only from file *delimeter*, without generating dights, prefixing generated filenames with text 'prefix', for example 'prefixJan.png', if file *delimeter* contains only single line with text 'Jan'

 **Colors**
 Amazfit BIP supports limited colors, use this constants to be on a safe side.
 Actually RGB color could be used, for example `./font_convert.py' --foreground='#0000FF'`.
 Tool would try to analyze supplied color and generate warnings if unsupported color is used.